 Utahns should never take for granted the unique navigational guides we have emblazoned on our mountains.
 Look up anywhere and you're bound to see a big white letter waiting to tell you where you are (even if sometimes you've got to be really creative in figuring out what that letter is telling you)

-This week, the first in our new ongoing Mountain Letters Series:
+The first in our new ongoing Mountain Letters Series:

 The Pleasant Grove "G" has been an important landmark for our family.
 As a marker for home, we can point to it from across the valley when our little one asks how much longer until we get home.
 He knows the closer we get to that letter on the mountain, the sooner we'll be home.
 Along with the BYU "Y", the "G" has also served as an educational tool.
 When Word World was teaching him his letters, our little one started spotting them from the freeway and hollering them out proudly.
 And most recently, the giant white letter has turned into a fun game of "I Can See a G" as it moves behinds trees and buildings before reappearing a few moments later.